Alibaba – increasing investment in AI and cloud: BABA price targets at 145 and 180 USD in 2026

 The most positive momentum came from the cloud segment, where revenue increased by 26% year-on-year, driven by rising demand for AI solutions and ongoing investment in proprietary infrastructure.
 The company is advancing its own large language models under the Qwen brand and continues to develop specialised AI chips, aiming to reduce dependency on suppliers such as NVIDIA.
 The international segment, including AliExpress, Trendyol, and Cainiao, also delivered strong year-on-year growth of 19%, supported by expansion in key regions and strengthened logistics capabilities.

 The domestic e‑commerce segment (China) grew by 10%, although margins came under pressure due to aggressive investment in instant-commerce initiatives.
-Alibaba faces intense competition from Meituan and JD.com in the space of rapid delivery, resulting in higher costs and reduced operational efficiency.
-Management expects this segment to contribute up to 1 trillion CNY (139.6 billion USD) in Gross Merchandise Value (GMV) annually over the next three years, even though it currently weighs on profitability.
+Alibaba faces intense competition from Meituan and JD.com in the rapid delivery space, resulting in higher costs and reduced operational efficiency.

 GAAP net income rose 78% to 43.1 billion CNY (6.01 billion USD), largely due to one-off gains from the sale of the Trendyol stake and investment revaluations.
 Adjusted profit, however, fell 18% to 4.91 billion USD, and EBITDA declined 14%, reflecting a more accurate picture of the company’s underlying operational performance.

-Alibaba Group Holding Limited’s September 2025 quarter results
+Alibaba Group Holding Limited September 2025 financial results

-On 29 August 2025, Alibaba Group Holding Limited released its report for the September 2025 quarter, which ended on 30 September.
+On 29 November 2025, Alibaba Group Holding Limited released its financial results for the quarter ended 30 September.
 The key figures are as follows:

 • Revenue: 34.81 billion USD (+5%)